Explaining concepts is not easy, ask your school math teacher.

 With the zooming in and out technique you establish your authority in your field since you explain important concepts that show you know what you are talking about.
 You are also able to explain these concepts in a simple way by telling a specific story.

 Sharing personal experiences brings you closer to the reader who sees you as the person of flesh and blood you are.
-Click To Tweet
+Share on XYou also help them to apply what you teach to their lives since they can relate to your story.

 Let’s look at other ways of writing in a clear way to keep the reader’s attention.